Romanian prosecutor detains suspect linked to militant group

-BUCHAREST Romanian prosecutors have detained a 39-year-old man suspected of having ties to a Europe-based militant organisation, they said in a statement on Thursday.
+BUCHAREST (Reuters) - Romanian prosecutors have detained a 39-year-old man suspected of having ties to a Europe-based militant organisation, they said in a statement on Thursday.

 Prosecutors from the DIICOT anti-organised crime and terrorism unit said the suspect, who they identified only as Ibrahim, has been posting photographs and video recordings of executions belonging to Islamic State.